On Laplacian eigenvalue equation with constant Neumann boundary data: eigenvalue comparison and solvability of

 Thanks to Theorem \ref{existence}, and due to Dirichlet and Neumann eigenvalue comparison results and the seminal work of Laugesen-Siudeja \cite{LS10}, the next corollary gives some common symmetric domains on which \eqref{cequation} admits a solution when $c=\mu_2$.

 \begin{corollary} Let $c=\mu_2$.
-Then \eqref{cequation} is solvable when $\Omega$ is an isosceles triangle with aperture greater than or equal to $\frac{\pi}{3}$, or $\Omega$ is a convex domain with two axes of symmetry. \end{corollary} \begin{proof} By \cite{LS10}, on isoseceles triangles with aperture greater than $\frac{\pi}{3}$, the eigenfunction of $\mu_2$ is antisymmetric with respect to the bisection line, and hence \eqref{omegaproperty} is satisfied for $k=2$.
+Then \eqref{cequation} is solvable when $\Omega$ is an isosceles triangle with aperture greater than or equal to $\frac{\pi}{3}$, or $\Omega$ is a convex domain with two axes of symmetry. \end{corollary} \begin{proof} By \cite{LS10}, on isosceles triangles with aperture greater than $\frac{\pi}{3}$, any eigenfunction of $\mu_2$ is antisymmetric with respect to the bisection line, and hence \eqref{omegaproperty} is satisfied for $k=2$.
 For equilateral triangular case, \eqref{omegaproperty} is also satisfied, see \eqref{equisatisfy}.

-If $\Omega$ is a convex domain with two axes of symmetry, then by the fact that $\mu_2<\lambda_D$ for any domain, where $\lambda_D$ is the first eigenvalue of Dirichlet Laplacian, the nodal line of eigenfunction of $\mu_2$ must touch the boundary.
+If $\Omega$ is a convex domain with two axes of symmetry, then by the fact that $\mu_2<\lambda_D$ for any domain, where $\lambda_D$ is the first eigenvalue of Dirichlet Laplacian, the nodal line of any Neumann Laplacian eigenfunction of $\mu_2$ must touch the boundary.
 Also, by the Courant nodal domain theorem (see \cite{CH}), the nodal line divides the domain into two parts.
-Hence the eigenfunction cannot be even, and thus the eigenspace are spanned by odd functions.
+Hence any eigenfunction cannot be even, and thus the Neumann Laplacian eigenspace of $\mu_2$ is spanned by odd functions.
 This implies \eqref{omegaproperty}. \end{proof}